• Skip to primary navigation

 • Add all the ingredients listed above to a big bowl and wash them till the water runs clear.

-• After the soaking time is done, drain the water completely and transfer to a high-speed blender jar.
+• After the soaking time is done, drain the water completely and transfer it to a high-speed blender jar.

 lentils and quinoa being grinder for dosa

 • Add cold water gradually to the mix as you blend for a smooth texture.
-Be careful while adding water as too much water can make the batter watery.
+Be careful while adding water, as too much water can make the batter watery.

 • Transfer the smooth batter to a large bowl.
-The consistency of the batter should not be too thick or runny, it should be free-flowing without any lumps.
+The consistency of the batter should not be too thick or runny; it should be free-flowing without any lumps.

 Dosa batter in the blender and in a bowl

 Keep the batter for an hour before using.
-However if you have less time, it is okay to use the batter right away.
-I have tried it and it works!
+However, if you have less time, it is okay to use the batter right away.
+I have tried it, and it works!

 Making Quinoa Oats Dosa

 Be it a cast-iron or non-stick Tawa, set the heat on medium-high and make sure the Tawa is heated well before making dosa.
-You can test the heat by sprinkling some water and if it sizzles right away, your Tawa is ready for the batter.
+You can test the heat by sprinkling some water, and if it sizzles right away, your Tawa is ready for the batter.

-While spreading the batter lower the heat a little bit and switch back to medium-high right after spreading the batter.
+While spreading the batter, lower the heat a little bit and switch back to medium-high right after spreading the batter.

 How to spread dosa

-If you are new to dosa, don't worry much about the shape, you will get it soon enough with practice.
+If you are new to dosa, don’t worry much about the shape; you will get it soon enough with practice.
 Drizzle oil or ghee around the edges of the dosa and also some at the center.

 Let it cook until the dosa becomes golden brown and starts to leave or come out from the edges.
 Typically, you only need to cook one side of the dosa, but if you are new to it and the batter is thick, then flip it over like pancakes to cook the other side.